SkylineCommunications/dataminer-docs-connectors/connector/doc/Digital_Alert_Systems_DASDEC-III.md

 ### Alerts

 This page contains the **Mandatory Open Alerts** and the **Voluntary Open Alerts** tables.

 Each alert contains a countdown.
-Once the countdown reaches zero different actions will occur depending on the type of alert:
--EAN, NPT, RMT - Message will be forwarded to DASDEC/moved to **Alert Logging** table -RWT - Message will be forwarded to DASDEC based on last message countdown and then moved to **Alert Logging** table -All other messages: Message will not be forwarded to DASDEC and be moved to **Alert Logging** table with a status of "expired".
-Do note that the operator can manually forward a message at any time using the "Approve" button

-Each alert has a countdown.
 Once the countdown reaches zero, different actions can occur depending on the type of alert:

-- EAN, NPT, RMT: A message will be forwarded/sent to the **Alert Logging** table.
+- EAN, NPT, RMT: The message will be forwarded to DASDEC/sent to the **Alert Logging** table
-- RWT: A message will be forwarded based on last message countdown and then sent to **Alert Logging** table.
+- RWT: The message will be forwarded to DASDEC based on the last message countdown and then moved to the **Alert Logging** table
-- All other messages: Message will not be forwarded and be sent to **Alert Logging** table.
+- All other messages: The message will not be forwarded to DASDEC, and it will be moved to the **Alert Logging** table with the status "expired".

-Note that the operator can manually forward a message at any time using the **Approve** button
+Note that the operator can manually forward a message at any time using the **Approve** button.

 Via the **Alert Logging** page button, you can access the Alert Logging table as well as various configuration parameters.

 ### Debug

 This page contains the last received message.

-You can also trigger an RWT here by filling in all required Net parameters.
-You can also trigger an Automatic RWT, which will automatically send an RWT every 7 days.
+You can trigger an RWT here by filling in all required Net parameters.
+You can also trigger an automatic RWT, which will automatically send an RWT every 7 days.